Junior Year Program in English

 Students will be formally registered in one of the followings(Science, Engineering or Agriculture) as a special auditing student.

-The applicant must specify their choice of School/Faculty by checking the link below for study fields and laboratories.
+The applicant must specify their choice of School/Faculty by checking the link below for study fields and laboratories (their academic advisors).

 Tohoku University provides a fully integrated support service for International students.

 "Tohoku University, its staff, and its students all taught me a great deal about Japan and myself.
 This was an unforgettable experience and I am grateful to all those who made it a possibility.
 Thank you so much!"
 (Student from USA)

 "Every moment here is treasure for me; it had a great influence on me to decide my future life."
 (Student from Taiwan)